bhk/minion/demo.md

 ```

-Using `Exec` is a way to run unit tests.
-The existence of the output file
+`Exec` can be used to run unit tests.
+The existence of the output file is
-is evidence that the unit test passed (the program exited without an error
+evidence that the unit test passed (the program exited without an error
 code).
 If we want to view the output, we can use `Print`, a class that
 generates a phony target that writes its input to `stdout`: